 Compassion just feels right.

 And if there’s anything that the recent Hurricane Harvey or massive floods in South Asia are shedding light on, it’s that NOW is the time for us to come together.
 All the mothers and fathers that were praying for love earlier this month with me, well this is it people.
 There is no color or religion that mother nature discriminates against when it comes to her force.
 Between Texas, India, Bangladesh and Nepal, the children dying and families losing their homes all feel tragic no matter who or where they are.

 Furthermore, it is also crucial that we take a moment to think about everything that these people have lost due to water damage.
+People need to find ways to recouperate after this, with many who have chosen to learn more beforehand about home insurance grateful for the intervention.
 Floods, heavy rainfall, and strong winds can wreak havoc on properties, and it is often roofs that sustain the most damage.
 Many people have coverage from home insurance firms, but many do not – if you don’t, click here to look into changing that – and so it is unfortunate that, alongside dealing with the emotional difficulties of being involved in a storm, Texas families will now have to cope with the financial repercussions of paying for any repair work to their homes.
 On a positive note, when it comes down to finding a roofing company austin has a wide range to choose from, so it is expected that these companies will be very busy with repair work over the coming days.

 And so just when I thought the world was drowning in hate, I see how love gets us back onto our feet so we can run to help these communities literally get back on theirs.